- Commission-free trades on stocks, funds, options

 What’s more, Robinhood Gold supports margin trading.
 This is quite different than a traditional investment account, so make sure to do your homework here.
-For more information about the differences between a margin account and a traditional cash account, check out this article from the Securities and Exchange Commission.

 If you opt for a Robinhood Gold account, the first 30 days are free.
 After the free trial expires, you’re looking at a flat fee of $5 each month, which gives you access to $1,000 in margin.
 If you use over $1,000 in margin, you’ll pay a 5% annual interest rate on every dollar above that amount.

 Keep in mind that you don’t have to trade on margin with Robinhood Gold.
 Account-holders can simply turn off margin trading and still have access to the premium features that Robinhood Gold offers.
 For more details on that, check out the fine print.